thapar25/ElevenLabs-X-MCP/README.md

 ### Authentication Flow

 1. **Google Calendar Setup**
-   - Navigate to `authentication/google_calendar_setup.ipynb`
+   - Navigate to `notebooks/generate_token.ipynb`
-   - Follow the OAuth2 flow to authorize calendar access
+   - Follow the [OAuth2 flow](https://developers.google.com/identity/protocols/oauth2/web-server) to authorize calendar access
    - Generate and store your credentials securely

 [Screenshot placeholder: Google OAuth consent screen]

 2. **Bearer Token Generation**
-   - Open `authentication/token_generator.ipynb`
-   - Run all cells to generate your unique bearer token
-   - This token authenticates your requests to the MCP server
+   - When the MCP server is deployed, a test token is printed in the console.
+   - Copy the token and use it as a secret on ElevenLabs Conversational Platform

 [Screenshot placeholder: Jupyter notebook showing successful token generation]